“LinkedIn is no longer an online resume. It’s your digital reputation.”–Jill Rowley

 - How-To articles that explain things from a neutral point of view and include lists are most effective on LinkedIn.

 - Involve your employees and colleagues in sharing and engaging with content together.
 The more connections you have on LinkedIn, the further your content will reach.
+Use the SharePoint team calendar to schedule meetings beforehand and brainstorm new ideas.

 There are countless guides and services for those looking to refine their LinkedIn strategy and increase their business connections and leads.
 LinkedIn itself even provides information on how to market in line with its algorithm in a way that will help your career or brand thrive.
 According to the platform, lengthy posts with visually appealing content like photos, videos or infographics help to grab the attention of users.
 If you have an online portfolio that you use for marketing purposes, you can use the same or similar images on LinkedIn to boost interest.